Small eigenvalues of hyperbolic surfaces with many cusps: Acknowledgments

 \section{Acknowledgments}

 JT was supported by funding from the Leverhulme Trust through a Leverhulme Early Career Fellowship (grant number ECF-2024-440) and while some of this work was being completed was also funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 949143).
 We thank Irving Calderón, Michael Magee and Sugata Mondal for conversations about this work.
+We also thank the referees for their comments and corrections in particular to the proof of Proposition \ref{prop:passing-evalues}.

 Will Hide, \\ Mathematical Institute,\\ University of Oxford, \\ Andrew Wiles Building, OX2 6GG Oxford,\\ United Kingdom

 \texttt{william.hide@maths.ox.ac.uk}~\\ \texttt{}~\\

 Joe Thomas, \\ Department of Mathematical Sciences,\\ Durham University, \\ Lower Mountjoy, DH1 3LE Durham,\\ United Kingdom